All MSP owners, at some point, face the challenge of attracting new customers. So this is how to attract more customers to your business.

 3. Understand the problem you solve for your customer

-Remember that your prospect is interested in themselves.
-They are not interested in you so you have to talk to them about the problem you solve for them.
-Most people prefer to talk about what they do and how they work, but this does not attract, engage or intrigue your prospects.
+Remember that your prospects are interested in themselves.
+They are not interested in you, so you have to talk to them about the problem you are solving for them.
+Most people prefer to talk about what they do and how they work, but this does not attract, engage, or intrigue your prospects.

 Show them you understand them that you can solve a problem they have, and they will be attracted to what you offer.